Create bootable media

 Allow user device affinity with auto-approval: The media automatically associates users with the destination computer.
 This functionality is based on the actions of the task sequence that deploys the OS.
 In this scenario, the task sequence creates a relationship between the specified users and destination computer when it deploys the OS to the destination computer.

 Allow user device affinity pending administrator approval: The media associates users with the destination computer after approval is granted.
 This functionality is based on the scope of the task sequence that deploys the OS.
-In this scenario, the task sequence creates a relationship between the specified users and the destination computer, but waits for approval from an administrative user before the OS is deployed.
+In this scenario, the task sequence creates a relationship between the specified users and the destination computer.
+It then waits for approval from an administrative user before it deploys the OS.

 Do not allow user device affinity: The media doesn't associate users with the destination computer.
 In this scenario, the task sequence doesn't associate users with the destination computer when it deploys the OS.